Skip to Content

 • Using a kitchen scale, weigh the entire piece of dough and then divide that number by the number of rolls that you want.

-• I’ve made this recipe into 24 rolls which are perfect for a dinner roll and 34 rolls for sliders.
+• With this recipe, I’ve made 24 rolls perfect for dinner and 34 rolls ideal for sliders.

 • If you want your rolls to be individual round rolls place the dough balls a little further apart on the baking sheet so they don’t touch once they’ve risen.
 For a tear-apart dinner roll, you can place them closer together in a baking dish so they’re touching once they rise.